SummerSlam (2002): Aftermath

 On the August 26 episode of Raw, due to the requirements of the WWE Undisputed Championship being defended on both shows, Raw General Manager Eric Bischoff expected Brock Lesnar to be able to return on Raw the next night.
 Lesnar and SmackDown!
 General Manager Stephanie McMahon appeared to announce that Lesnar's contract only required him to defend the title on SmackDown!; subsequently Bischoff established the World Heavyweight Championship as a separate world title.
 On the September 2 episode of Raw, Bischoff awarded Triple H, Raws designated number-one contender, the World Heavyweight Championship in the form of the Big Gold Belt.

-The Undertaker went on to challenge Lesnar for the now-renamed WWE Championship at Unforgiven, and again at No Mercy in a Hell in a Cell match.
+The Undertaker went on to challenge Brock Lesnar for the now-renamed WWE Championship at Unforgiven, and again at No Mercy in a Hell in a Cell match.
 Shawn Michaels would return full-time to the ring at Survivor Series and win the World Heavyweight Championship from Triple H in the first ever Elimination Chamber match.

 After the broadcasting of the event had stopped after the main event, former WWE Undisputed Champion The Rock was visibly angry at the crowd reaction.
 The Rock had faced a negative response from fans during the main event.
 When he tried to do a post-show speech for the crowd, the fans attending the Nassau Coliseum still booed him.
-He eventually cut a promo, declaring that "sing-along with The Rock is over!", before taking a six-month hiatus from WWE.
+He eventually cut a promo, declaring that "sing-along with The Rock is over!", before taking a five-month hiatus from WWE.
 The Rock did not return until late January 2003, where he turned heel on Hulk Hogan, leading to a WrestleMania X8 rematch at No Way Out where special guest referee Sylvain Grenier and Mr. McMahon both interfered and helped The Rock defeat Hogan.